Free oven mitt pattern to download and print. This is an easy sewing project that makes an useful gift or brightens your own kitchen!

-These oven mitts filled with cool gadgets, a food mix or an apron would make a cute gift for someone that likes to cook!
+Fill an oven mitt with cool gadgets, and give with a food mix or maybe even a matching apron for a great gift for someone that likes to cook!

 Cut out your pieces or cut out 9X14 rectangles

 I found it easiest to cut the fabric and linings into a rectangle 9 X14, sandwich them together and then machine stitch them together.

 You can use any design.
 I just simply stitched straight lines.
 Once you are finished, cut out your pattern.
 Doing it this way allowed me to work quicker since I didn’t have to fuss with keeping all 3 pieces perfectly lined up while I stitched them together.

 Please visit this tutorial for an alternative way to sew together the oven mitt.
 This has become my favorite way to put it together and is I think the easiest method.
 Sewing around the template before cutting is key.
 Be sure to check it out.